 The relationship between violence against people and animals is commonly known as the Violence Link.
 Evidence-based research shows that violence against animals and violence against people are not distinct or separate problems.
 Rather, they are part of a larger pattern of violent crimes that often co-exist.
 Cases of partner abuse, gang violence, youth crime, assault, homicide, sexual assault and child abuse also commonly include animal abuse.

 The Canadian Violence Link Coalition (CVLC) was formed in 2018 as a result of issues brought forward at Humane Canada’s 2017 Canadian Violence Link Conference.
-The Coalition brings together professionals working to prevent and address violence against people and animals in more than 10 Canadian sectors and is committed to advancing awareness, education and training about the link between violence against humans and violence against animals.
-Its goal is to introduce violence prevention and intervention strategies across the country and to establish policies and practices that make our communities safer.
+The Coalition bringscommitted to advancing awareness, education and training about the link between violence against humans and violence against animals.
+The Coalition's goal is to introduce violence prevention and intervention strategies across the country and to establish policies and practices that make our communities safer.

 Members of the Coalition Coordinating Committee

 Barbara Cartwright – Chief Executive Officer, Humane Canada

 Tracy Porteous – Executive Director, Ending Violence Association of BC